bloominstituteoftechnology/iOS-Build-Sprint-4/README.md

 ### Description
 - Using iOS 13’s new speech-to-text API, provide either a live audio recording, or a pre-recorded audio file and allow the app to create a transcription as text that can be exported.

-## Unit 1 Ideas

-### Binge Watching Calculator
-#### Description
-- Figure out how many episodes of a show you need to watch in order to catch up before a new season starts
-- Track multiple shows, which episode you've watched up to, and be able to sort/filter by show or present in order of which shows have the highest priority to catch up.

-### Medication Tracking
-#### Description
-- Track medications and when they should be taken or administered.

 ### Photo De-Duping
 #### Description
 - Using the Hamming Distance to find the level of similarity between two images, search through a collection of images and find which ones are duplicates.
 - Hamming Distance - https://en.wikipedia.org/wiki/Hamming_distance

-### Group Lunch Coordinator
-#### Description
-- Create groups of users and suggest locations to meet for lunch.
-Allow group members to vote on locations and then provide notifications for users to know when to leave for lunch.

-### Countdown Tracker
-#### Description
-- Create a record of some event happening in the future and provide an interface to show how many days, hours, minutes, seconds are left.
-Let the user add tags or categories to each event.
-Provide settings to allow the user to decide how granular the countdowns should be.
-Allow the user to sort/filter the events by tags/categories or show in order of when they will come due.

 ## Deliverables